How to Fight a Speeding Ticket in Ohio and Get Benefits

 Protect your CDL and Driving Job

 With points or not, every traffic conviction goes on a driver’s record.
 This can put a job in jeopardy and increase insurance premiums.
 Most companies that employ professional drivers require clean BMV records.
 Insurance companies base their rates, in part, on a driver’s record.
-Fighting a traffic ticket gives you a chance to keep your record clean and your premiums low.
+Fighting a speeding ticket in Ohio gives you a chance to keep your record clean and your premiums low.

-If you have received a traffic ticket in Franklin County, consider contacting The Maher Law Firm to discuss your legal options.
+If you have received a traffic ticket in Franklin County, consider contacting The Maher Law Firm to discuss your legal options for speeding ticket.
 Attorney Colin Maher will give you a free phone consultation, so call us at (614) 205-2208 or connect with us online.